PayPal Payouts API Integration in PHP

 define('PAYPAL_CLIENT_SECRET', 'PAYPAL_CLIENT_SECRET');

-Step 3: Create PayPal Client Class in PHP to Handle PayPal API Requests
+Step 3: Create a PayPal Client Class in PHP to Handle PayPal API Requests

-A custom PHP class which will be responsible to handle requests to PayPal API endpoints.
+A custom PHP class will be responsible for handling requests to PayPal API endpoints.
 Class has the following properties in use:

 • $base_url: Holds the endpoint URL for sandbox or production.